All Episodes

 But seriously, are there any instances in the history of the world where a country has improved its economy by marching?

-The only way I can think of is left is if uh one country's marching into another to take it over.
+The only way I can think of is if one country's marching into another to take it over, to conquer it, to take their wealth.

-Well what is this?
+But what is this?

-Put on your marching shoes, march?
+Put on your marching shoes?

-Get out there and protest.
+Get out there and protest?

 That's the way to economic revival?